QuentinRa/blog.quentinra.dev/cybersecurity/red-team/s4.privesc/index.md

 [![ctf](../../_badges/thm-p/ctf.svg)](https://tryhackme.com/room/ctf)

-* The SSH banner (`/etc/update-motd.d/00-header`), which is executed as root, is using a script that we would edit.
+* The SSH banner (`/etc/update-motd.d/00-header`), which is executed as root, is using a script that we could edit.
 </details>
 </div></div>